SCORM Compliant Learning Management System

 SCORM 2004 success status is attributed to the organizational take it had on elearning, not the means at which it took to get organized.
 Any SCORM version of elearning today requires much more effort than a modern eLearning system.

-Lessonly is a perfect example of a learning platform that cuts out SCORM compliance requirements to, in turn, create a seamless learning platform for both the user and learner.
-With Lessonly, there is not SCORM.
-There’s no need for a SCORM testing checklist or a SCORM 2004 sample course, because there’s no need for SCORM!
+Lessonly is a perfect example of a learning platform that works with SCORM compliance requirements to, in turn, create a seamless learning platform for both the user and learner.
 Companies that are using SCORM today have built upon their system for years and years.
 Most feel they’re in too deep to switch, but in reality, even the switch from SCORM to Lessonly will eventually reap faster onboarding times, better learning retention, and resources saved.